The Most Common Home Warranty Add-Ons Explained

 | Guest Unit | $100 – $300 | Varies by provider | Depends on repair type |

-It's also important to note that every claim still comes with a service fee (typically $75–$150 per visit), which factors into your overall cost.
-For context, a $120/year septic add-on plus one $100 service call means you need a repair of at least $220 just to break even on the add-on.
+It's also important to note that every claim still comes with a service fee (typically $65 to $150 per visit in 2026, with an industry average of $108.45 per NerdWallet and $75 to $125 being the most commonly reported range per This Old House).
+For context, a $120/year septic add-on plus one $108 service call means you need a repair of at least $228 just to break even on the add-on.

-For more details on how pricing works across different plan types, see our home warranty cost guide.
+For more details on how pricing works across different plan types, see our home warranty options guide and total cost analysis.

 Who Benefits Most From Each Add-On?